← Back to Guides

 1

-Why it matters: This is the compartment that determines blood pressure, brain perfusion, and whether you feel stable or "off."
-When this volume drops, you get that top-of-head tension, lightheadedness, and the sense that something isn't circulating properly.
+Why it matters: this is the compartment that determines blood pressure, brain perfusion, and whether you feel stable or "off."
+When this volume drops, you get top-of-head tension, lightheadedness, and the sense that something isn't circulating properly.

 2